blueantcorp/blueantcorp.github.io/_posts/2019-04-17-asynchronous-completion-handlers-with-result-type.md

 }
 ```
 #### Conclusion
 This week we talked about Result type which comes with Swift 5 standard library.
 It helps us to make our codebase cleaner and easy to understand.
 I think it is a perfect time to move our asynchronous code to use Result enum for completion handlers.
-Feel free to follow me on [Twitter](https://twitter.com/mecid) and ask your questions related to this post.
-Thanks for reading and see you next week!